Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 # PROJECT TITLE: Gamification in Higher Education and Analysis using Moodle LMS.

+This project investigates:

+a. contrary to research, gamification DOES NOT improve student engagement and IS NOT effective in higher education.
+b. similar to research, gamification DOES improve student engagement and IS effective in higher education.

-This project investigates whether gamification can improve learning engagement and understanding among university students.
-It combines real feedback, platform screenshots, and structured data analysis using Excel and Power Query.
+The project combines real feedback, platform screenshots, and structured data analysis using Excel and Power Query.
 ---

 ## 🔍 Background